titomitto/clean-todo/CONTRIBUTING.md

 ## Contribution Guidelines

-When contributing to My Awesome Flutter App, please follow these guidelines:
+When contributing to Clean Todo, please follow these guidelines:

 1. Use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for your commit messages.
 2. Ensure your changes adhere to the Clean Architecture pattern used in the app.